Long-Tail Keywords

 Types of Keyword Searches in Google

-Google search terms generally fall into three categories: head, medium-tail, and long-tail keywords.
-Head keywords are short, broad terms like “coffee” or “laptops,” often with millions of searches per month.
+1. Head keywords: They are short, broad terms like “coffee” or “laptops,” often with millions of searches per month.
 They’re also highly competitive, which makes them difficult to rank for.

-Finally, long-tail keywords are more niche and specific.
+3. Long-tail keywords: They are more niche and specific.
 They may only have a handful of monthly searches, but the people searching for them are often very close to making a purchase or decision.
 Long-tail keywords are ideal for content that serves a very specific search intent.

 Using long-tail keywords as part of your SEO strategy can be particularly helpful because they allow you to target niche markets that might be overlooked by competitors.
 By capturing these smaller search segments, you stand a better chance of converting visitors into customers.